luuloyola/FDefend/README.md

    - Fosters a sense of community by allowing users to share safety tips, experiences, and feedback.
 The app encourages a collaborative effort towards creating safer environments.

 5. **In-App Resources:**
-   - Offers resources such as self-defense tips, legal information, and contact details of support organizations to empower women with knowledge and assistance.
+   - Offers resources such as self-defense tips and contact details of support organizations to empower women with knowledge and assistance.

 ### Technology Stack: